superpowers04/Figura/README.md

 4. Player Worlds
   - Allow players to upload a structure file generated using structure blocks to the Figura server, and allow other players to "visit" those structures in an empty world.
 These worlds could be used for showing off avatars, or just builds, or anything else.
 5. Part Browser/Avatar Stitching
-  - The final planned feature for moving Figura out of alpha/beta will be the ability for players to use an in-game browser to pick "parts" from publicly avaliable sets, and automatically use those parts together into a single avatar.
+  - The final planned feature for moving Figura out of alpha/beta will be the ability for players to use an in-game browser to pick "parts" from publicly avaliable sets, and automatically use those parts together, merging them into a single avatar.